 Step #1: Look for a Long Dowel Rod

 Begin with a long rod of greater diameter and length than the dowels you plan to cut.
 You can purchase dowel rods from local stores or create one yourself, although the latter requires a table saw.

-If avoiding saws, opt to buy a hardwood rod from a hardware store, as hardwoods offer the necessary strength to withstand drilling and cutting without tearing.
+If avoiding saws, I recommend buying a hardwood rod from a hardware store, as hardwoods offer the necessary strength to withstand drilling and cutting without tearing.

 Step #2: Put the Dowel Into the Jig for Measurements

 The cutting jig should resemble a long rectangular wooden box.
 Insert the long dowel rod into the jig, cutting through a slit created on the jig.

 Measure the diameter and length of the cutting end, ensuring it matches the desired length.
 For instance, if you want a 1″ dowel, the cutting end should also be 1″ long.

 Step #3: Drill the Hole on the Jig’s Top & Bottom

 Create holes at the top and bottom of the jig with a slightly larger diameter than the intended dowels to ensure they fit.

 Avoid making the hole too big, as this may lead to instability during cuts and potential inaccuracies.
 Use the appropriate drill bit size, equal to the dowel size, for consistent hole alignment and stability.